nathants/aws-exec/readme.md

   ```

-- checkip from multiple simulataneous exeuctions
+- checkip from multiple simultaneous executions
   ```
   >> for i in {1..5}; do bash bin/cli.sh exec -- curl -s checkip.amazonaws.com & done
   52.34.141.29